Simranpreet-cyber/Hit220-02/README.md

 The likely users are first year or beginner university students who need simple study support.
 These users may be balancing classes, assessments, and part time work, and they may prefer a clear and uncomplicated interface.

 ## User Persona
-Aisha is a 20 year old first year university student.
+Simranpreet is a 20 year old second year university student.
 She works part time and sometimes struggles to keep up with deadlines.
 She wants a simple digital space that helps her feel more organised and less overwhelmed.
 She prefers straightforward tools and clear instructions rather than complex systems.

 ## Assumption and Hypothesis
 One assumption in this project is that students are more likely to engage with a support website when it is simple, visually clear, and directly useful.
 The hypothesis is that if students are given quick study guidance and a clean interface with a small amount of interaction, they will feel more confident and engage more consistently with study planning.